ringmaster/arrange/README.gh-pages.md

 # Music Arrangement Analyzer - GitHub Pages Deployment

 This branch contains the built version of the Music Arrangement Analyzer web application, designed to be served through GitHub Pages.
-This is an automated deployment built from the source code in the main branch.
+This is an automated deployment built from the source code in the main branch of the [arrange](https://github.com/ringmaster/arrange) repository.

 ## About the Application